xxx

 There is no standard way that an adviser charges and they may charge a fee in a variety of ways:

 It’s important to remember that since 2012 advisers are no longer able to be paid a commission for recommending a certain product provider.
-This change was bought in to make sure that all advisers were transparent about their charges, whereas before some would masquerade as being “free” or very low cost, where the fees were actually hidden away.
+This change was bought in to make sure that all advisers were transparent about their charges, whereas before some would masquerade as being “free” or very low cost, where the fees were often hidden away.

 You can get free advice that will help answer the technical aspects of your queries but because it’s free, it’s limited in scope and often doesn’t address the bigger picture questions.
 If you do need free advice: